ll7/robot_sf_ll7/README.md

 # robot-sf

 ## About
-This project provides a training environment for the Simulation of a robot moving in a pedestrian-filled space.
-It interfaces with OpenAI Gym to facilitate trainings with various SOTA reinforcement learning algorithms like e.g. OpenAI StableBaselines3.
+This project provides a training environment for the simulation of a robot moving in a pedestrian-filled space.

+The project interfaces with OpenAI Gym to facilitate trainings with various SOTA reinforcement learning algorithms like e.g. OpenAI StableBaselines3.
-For simulating the pedestrians, the SocialForce model is used via a dependency on PySocialForce.
+For simulating the pedestrians, the SocialForce model is used via a dependency on a fork of PySocialForce.

 ## Quickstart